-Ryan T. Neumeyer is counsel in the Litigation Department’s Labor and Employment Practice Group.
+Ryan T. Neumeyer is a member in the Litigation Department’s Labor and Employment Practice Group.
 He came to McDonald Hopkins after 10 years at a boutique labor and employment firm.

 Ryan has the distinction of being a Certified Specialist in the practice of labor and employment law by the Ohio State Bar Association.
 He represents and counsels management on a variety of employment law matters, such as employee leave, overtime, disability accommodations, termination and layoff decisions, and workplace injuries.
 He is a frequent lecturer on employment law topics.
 Earlier in his career, Ryan was an appellate attorney for the Office of the State Appellate Defender in Chicago and an extern for the Honorable Alice M. Batchelder, United States Court of Appeals for the Sixth Circuit.